 Perhaps this route would be rated differently in Yosemite, where flannel-clad hardmen eat hard offwidths for breakfast, but 11b is more than fair for the rest of us.
 It is on a totally different level than split beaver or bop til you drop (10b), and a serious step up from hypertension (11a) or the big guy (indian creek 11-).

-I am not as bold as Bryan, and placed a #4 and three #5s (two new, one old) in the first 40 feet.
+I am not as bold as Bryan, and placed a #4 and two #5s in the first 40 feet.
 After this, shovelling #6s will see you through to the anchors.
-A number 3 bro works as well.
-Do not bother with anything smaller than one #4, it will not fit anywhere.
 The piton is 4 feet below the anchors, right next to perfect #6 placements.
 You can easily lower off this route with a 70m, a 60m MAY work, I don't know.
 If your friends are following you, leave a few directionals; the overhang is considerable and it would be very hard to reinsert yourself near the crux.